Anthony Principi: Veterans affairs

+Armed services

+Following his VA appointment, Principi served as Republican chief counsel and staff director of the United States Senate Committee on Armed Services.

-On March 15, 2005, President George W. Bush appointed nine members to serve on the 2005 BRAC Commission, with Principi to serve as the chairman.
+On March 15, 2005, President George W. Bush appointed nine members to serve on the 2005 BRAC Commission, with Principi serving as the chairman.
 In October 2015, Principi was elected to the board of directors of Imprimis Pharmaceuticals.